dguzh/geoparser/README.md

 </a>
 </p>

-Geoparser is a Python library designed as a complete end-to-end geoparsing pipeline.
+The **Irchel Geoparser** (hereafter referred to simply as **Geoparser**) is a Python library designed as a complete end-to-end geoparsing pipeline.
 It integrates advanced natural language processing techniques to recognize and resolve place names (toponyms) in unstructured text, linking them to their corresponding geographical locations.

 ## Overview